View All Locations

 The HallMar Village community will also be connected to The Chris & Suzy DeWolf Family Innovation Center for Aging & Dementia, which will provide support to people living with dementia, care partners and families, and where best practices in aging and dementia are discovered, evaluated and piloted.
 Specifically, it will provide access to:

-Mercy’s Memory Clinic, which is currently housed at the hospital, will be relocated here to conveniently serve those living on-site, as well as extend services to the broader community.
-The Memory Clinic is a source of medical evaluation and assessment for people seeking to determine whether their changing memory is a normal part of aging or a form of dementia.
+Mercy’s Center for Memory Health, which is currently housed on the hospital campus, will be relocated here to conveniently serve those living on-site, as well as extend services to the broader community.
+The Center for Memory Health is a source of medical evaluation and assessment for people seeking to determine whether their changing memory is a normal part of aging or a form of dementia.
 To make an appointment now, please call (319) 398-6435.

 A geriatric medical clinic will have dedicated clinic space to provide ongoing care to residents for drop-ins and same-day acute services.
 Geriatric providers will also see residents in their homes, if necessary.
 Additionally, multi-specialty services will be available, including counseling and telehealth.